The contents of this page refer to alpha features in Spinnaker 1.6.

 The Kubernetes provider v2 combines the strengths of Kubernetes’s declarative infrastructure management with Spinnaker’s workflow engine for imperative steps when you need them.
 You can fully specify all your infrastructure in the native Kubernetes manifest format but still express, for example, a multi-region canary-driven rollout.

-This is a significant departure from how deployments are managed in Spinnaker today using other providers (including the Kubernetes provider v1).
-The rest of this doc explains the difference.
+This is a significant departure from how deployments are managed in Spinnaker using other providers (including the Kubernetes provider v1).
+The rest of this doc explains the differences.

 No Restrictive Naming Policies

 You can deploy existing manifests without rewriting them to adhere to Frigga.
 Resource relationships (for example between applications and clusters) are managed using Kubernetes annotations, and Spinnaker manages these using its Moniker library.